sandyk47/plane-n-simple/README.md

 <img src="/sandbox/front_end_dev/images/flowchrt.png" alt="flow" width="1200"/>

 $PLNS is a fungible token, built to the ERC-20 token standard.
 It is designed to be an all purpose alternate currency that allows owners and users to transact and lease in the PlaneSimple marketplace.
-	* Owners must use $PLNS to register aircraft and pay a listing fee
+	* Owners must use $PLNS to register aircraft and pay a listing fee.
 	* Operators must purchase $PLNS to pay their leasing costs to the aircraft owner.

 $PLNS can be purchased through our initial crowdsale at a rate of .001ETH per PlaneToken.